01 of 09

 If you're coveting a vintage Turkish rug like the one pictured here, you don't need a passport to get this look—a flea market is a great place to start your hunt for the perfect rug.
 Check out more stunning rug trends and transform your space without ever lifting a hammer or a paintbrush.Continue to 2 of 9 below.

 Layer Your Rugs

 Can't decide on a pattern or texture?
 Have an heirloom rug that's just a little too small for your living room?
 The layered rug look has become very popular in the last few years, and it's a great way to have fun with textures and styles.
 But it's important to get it right and fully consider your space before you layer.
-A fun, bold piece like this cowhide rug looks great over a more neutral choice like a jute or wool rug, and allows you to cover more area without overpowering the space.Continue to 3 of 9 below.
+A fun, bold piece like a cowhide rug looks great over a more neutral choice like a jute or wool rug and allows you to cover more area without overpowering the space, as shown by Erika BrechtelContinue to 3 of 9 below.

 03 of 09